 This beach is one of the most relaxed and prettiest beaches you’ll find in Lanzarote.
 Even though it’s one of the smaller beaches, it has some of the calmest waters, so is perfect for those that love to go diving.
 It’s great for families too, as kids will love the shallow waves.
 Head here for ultimate fun in the sun.

 Known as one of the best waterparks in Lanzarote, the Aqualave Waterpark can be found in Playa Blanca.
 It offers its very own beach, with a wave pool and the Magma Lazy River, which you can sail down in floats.
 There are also several big slides, including the Timan Fire slide which has a number of loops, perfect for adrenaline lovers.

 Have you been to Lanzarote before?
-What places would you recommend?
+Which places would you recommend?
 Let me know in the comments below.